openframeworks/ofBook/math_chapters_unnumbered/chapter.md

  $$\text{lerp}\left(a,b,t\right) = t\cdot b+\left(1-t\right)\cdot a$$

 ##### Note: What does _linear_ really mean?
 Engineers, Programmers and English Speakers like to think of _linear_ as _anything you can put on a line_.
-Mathematicians, having to deal with all the conceptual mess the former group of people creates, define it _anything you can put on a line **that begins at (0,0)**_.
+Mathematicians, having to deal with all the conceptual mess the former group of people creates, define it _anything you can put on a line **that begins at (0,0) *_.
 There's  good reasoning behind that, which we will see in the discussion about Linear Algebra.
 In the meantime, think of it this way: if our transformation is taking a line that has a value 0 at the point 0 and returning a line with the same property, (thus in the form $f\left(x\right)=ax$), It's _linear_.
-If it returns a value different from 0 at $x=0$ (in the form $f\left(x\right)=ax + b$), it's _affine_.
+If it returns a value different from 0 at $x=0$ (in the form $f\left(x\right)=ax + b$), it's _affine_. __[BD: Perhaps explain _affine_]__

 ##### Exercise: Save NASA's Mars Lander
-In 1999, an masterpiece of engineering was making its final approach to Mars.
-All instruments were showing that the approach distance matched the speed, and that it's just about to get there and do some science.
+In 1999, a masterpiece of engineering was making its final approach to Mars.
+All instruments were showing that the approach distance matched the speed, and that it's just about to get there and do some science __[BD: This senctence is a bit awkward]__.
 But instead, it did something rather rude: it crashed into the red planet.
 An investigation made later by NASA revealed that while designing the lander, one team worked with their test equipment set to _centimetres_, while the other had theirs set to _inches_. **By the way, this is all true.**

 Help the NASA teams work together: write a function that converts centimetres to inches.
 For reference, $1_{\text{in}} = 2.54_{\text{cm}}$.
 Test your result against three different real-world values.

 **Think:**

-1. Why can we use `lerp` outside the range of 0 and 1?
+1. How can we use `lerp` outside the range of 0 and 1?
 2. What would it take to write a function that converts inches into centimetres?

 #### Affine Mapping: The `ofMap`